Shopify/react-native-skia/docs/docs/paint/overview.md

 * [strokeMiter](properties.md#strokeMiter)
 * [opacity](properties.md#opacity)

-A paint component can additionally receive the following components as children:
+The following painting attributes can be assigned as children:
 * [Shaders](/docs/shaders/overview)
 * [Image Filters](/docs/image-filters/overview)
 * [Color Filters](/docs/color-filters)
 * [Mask Filters](/docs/mask-filters)
 * [Path Effects](/docs/path-effects)

-The paint component is inherited by its following sibling and descendants.
+The paint attributes are inherited by descendants.
 The first circle will be filled with red in the example below, and the second circle will have a light blue stroke.

 ```tsx twoslash